Structural Change Accounting

 Downloads: Working paper (Banco de España, Documentos Ocasionales, #2310, April 2023)

-An empirical companion paper to “Dual Labor Markets and the Equilibrium Distribution of Firms
+An empirical companion paper to “Dual Labor Markets and the Equilibrium Distribution of Firms”

-Education, Healthy Habits, and Inequality
+Education, Lifestyles, and Health Inequality

 with Jesús Bueren, Dante Amengual